 Morning Bird closes the EP and after a few listens through, I can safely announce its my favourite.
 Initially Henry V got the nod but I stand corrected.
 Everything about the closing track oozes chill.
 Although, the dreaded scratching fret sound is rampant in the mid-section but the Fleet Foxes-esque harmonies elevate it above and beyond any complaints that may have been brewing within.
 This is high-level folk!

-There is nothing surprising about this new release from Bayly – the only surprise, for me, is that more people aren’t listening to his music.
+There is nothing surprising about the high quality of this new release from Bayly – the only surprise maybe, for me, is that more people aren’t listening to his music.
 A mercurial talent and a sound fella too.

 FFO: Good music.

 The Sound Sniffer is a one-man music blog which is still only a baby – Founded by Kevin Coakley, a music writer and ghostwriter, in early 2019.
 ‘The Sound Sniffer’ also runs gigs and showcases in London since Oct 2019.
 The showcases are picked from artists found in the blog’s submission inbox.

 Check out my Interviews HERE